zkamvar/isc-proposal/isc-proposal.md

 ### Stakeholders

 This will most immediately affect lesson maintainers and developers of non-R lessons by reducing the amount of manual validation needed.
-It will secondarily affect learners and instructors who will benefit from more up-to-date material.
+It will secondarily affect learners and instructors who will benefit from new and more up-to-date lessons.

 ### Previous Attempts